 Laminate Flooring Price Ranges

 Contractors typically quote based on the square footage of your project.
 For example, a 20-foot-by-20-foot living room is 400 square feet.
-If a contractor charges $5 per square foot, a 400-square-foot room would cost $2,000 to install.
+If a contractor charges $5 per square foot, installation for the 400-square-foot room would cost $2,000.
 This cost should include putting down the underlayment, but double-check with contractors when reviewing quotes.
+Keep in mind this doesn’t include the cost of flooring, underlayment, other installation materials, etc.

 Installation Time